MF366-Coding/The-Ultimate-Minigame-Collection/README.md

 # The Ultimate Minigame Collection (TUMC)
-**TUMC is now including more utilities and is getting a major update that will change how you browse through the program.**
+> ## It's time to wave TUMC goodbye.
+TUMC is being replaced by...
+[ContenterX](https://github.com/MF366-Coding/ContenterX).
+It will allow you to use TUMC like you used it before but now with more everything!
+A lot more tools, utils and games.
+It won't let you down.

 # Installation